Temple of Maharraqa: The Serapis Isis Temple of Maharraqa

+View of the interior of the Temple of Maharraqa.

 The Temple of Maharraqa was originally situated here before it was subsequently relocated in the mid-1960s due to the Aswan Dam project.
 It was dedicated to the ancient Egyptian gods Isis and Serapis.
 This Roman-built Egyptian temple cannot be securely attributed to any Roman emperor's reign since it was never fully completed nor inscribed.
 However, since it is known that temple building declined in Nubia after the rule of Augustus, the temple of Maharraqa might be datable to his reign.
 The only part of the structure that was finished "was a court measuring 13.56 X 15.69 m, which was surrounded on three sides by columns."
 The actual temple premises containing the sanctuary was never actually built.
 The temple, as well, lacks a formal pylon.

 The Temple of Maharraqa features an architectural curiosity with a winding spiral staircase at a corner of the court, which led to its roof.
 This is the only Egyptian temple in Nubia with a spiral staircase.